 For information on the LEED program, visit the U.S. Green Building Council's Website

-Housing and Residence Life was the first office on campus to require all of it's buildings be cleaned and maintained with Green Solutions cleaning products.
-Green cleaning supplies provide many benefits to the facilities that use them: they improve air quality, provide healthier facilities, reduce water and waste pollution and reduce waste by using concentrated products.
+Housing and Residence Life utilizes green cleaning products.
+Green cleaning provides many benefits to the facilities that use them: they improve air quality, provide healthier facilities, reduce water and waste pollution and reduce waste by using concentrated products.

 Energy Saving Light Technology